 Perhaps you caught our guide to shopping for linen, in this moment of Peak Linen.
 Perhaps you also noticed that the article was entirely absent of any mention of linen sheets.
 That’s because this particular bedding trend has taken on a life of its own, and there are so many companies — new and old — making sheets out of flax that we decided it deserved its own article.
-So Lauren Levy — who first wrote about her Brooklinen sheets back in November — and I test-slept sheets from eight different brands.
-There are many more out there, especially if you’re shopping in Europe, but our list covers the new popular players (Parachute, Brooklinen), the even newer start-ups (Olive Wren, Loomstead), and some beloved standbys (West Elm, Matteo) as a control group.
+So Lauren Levy — who first wrote about her Brooklinen sheets back in November — and I test-slept sheets from several different brands.
+There are many more out there, especially if you’re shopping in Europe, but our list covers the new popular players (Parachute, Brooklinen) and some beloved standbys (West Elm, Matteo) as a control group.

 We both agree that for the feel, the price, and the colors, Parachute is your best bet.
 But Lauren also loves Matteo, a company based out of Los Angeles that also does linen clothing and home goods, and I fell hard for Morrow and would also highly recommend West Elm’s sheets.
 If you’re contemplating linen sheets and want all the details, here’s what we think.

 Margaret: You wrote about linen sheets on the Strategist first, making you the resident expert.
 Should we first establish why they’re so incredible?

 Lauren: I used Brooklinen sheets first, and those made me fall in love with linen sheets.
 They feel so light, it’s almost like you don’t feel it.
 It’s just brushing against you when you sleep.
 If you’ve only used cotton or whatever, you can’t even compare it to the feel of linen sheets.